William Harris (American football)

-William Milton Harris (February 10, 1965 – February 4, 2014) was a tight end in the National Football League.
+William Milton Harris (February 10, 1965 – February 4, 2014) was an American professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Texas Longhorns and Bishop Tigers.

-Biography

-Harris was born on February 10, 1965, in Houston, Texas.

-He died in Houston, Texas, on February 4, 2014 after a long bout with Lou Gehrig's disease.
-He was interred at Resthaven Cemetery, Houston, Texas.

-Career
+Early life and college

+Harris was born and raised in Houston, Texas and attended M. B. Smiley High School.
+He played at the collegiate level at Bishop College and the University of Texas at Austin.
+Harris was a second-team All-America selection as a junior.

+Professional career

-Harris was drafted by the Arizona Cardinals in the seventh round of the 1987 NFL Draft and spent that season with the team.
+Harris was selected by the St. Louis Cardinals in the seventh round of the 1987 NFL draft (195th overall) and spent that season with the team.
 After a year away from the NFL, Harris spent the 1989 NFL season with the Tampa Bay Buccaneers and the 1990 NFL season with the Green Bay Packers.

-He played at the collegiate level at Bishop College and the University of Texas at Austin.